Witkiewicz-Nikodem/Tamarin-pairing-based-models/HIDE/HIDE.md

 ## note on tree depth
 We provided model for unbounded tree depth.
 If your protocol has a limit for tree depth, you should include this in your model to improve proving efficency.

+#### observational equivalence
+We tried to prove that adversary can't distinguish two cyphertexts despite he knows what messages were used to evaluate cyphertexts.
+However Tamarin exit computions with error caused by exceeding Available 16GB RAM.